mhvwerts/MANBAMM-control/MOLTECH-flashbox/README.md

 ## USB serial communication protocol

 The protocol is minimalist, and uses ASCII text.
-Pending more documentation, the protocol can be easily deduced from the firmware source code.
+Pending more documentation, the protocol can be easily deduced from the firmware source code, and the Python scripts.
+The latter can be found in  [`MANBAMM-control/python-src`](https://github.com/mhvwerts/MANBAMM-control/tree/main/python-src).